rg-ird/TE_annotationrefinement/README.md

 git clone https://github.com/rg-ird/TE_annotationrefinement.git
 cd TE_annotationrefinement
 You need to install/load NCBI blast before to run the pipeline.
-The V2 include a graphical output (genes/TEs density along chromosomes).
-For V2 you need to sort the chromosome lenth: samtools faidx genome.fa
+You also need to sort the chromosome lenth into a file for graphical outputs:
+samtools faidx genome.fa

 # Usage
 python tear_pipeline.py --param tear_pipeline_config_template.txt
-or
-python tear_pipeline_v2.py --param tear_pipeline_config_template_v2.txt